7eRoM/tutorials/Verifying Embedded PE Signature/README.md

 ## Decrypting the Signature

-It's a little bit odd to decrypt the signature but we don't want to end this game.
-We provide a python code to decrypt the signature and get what was signed:
+While decrypting the signature may seem unusual, let’s continue!
+Below is Python code to decrypt the signature and retrieve the signed data:

 ```py
 from Crypto.PublicKey import RSA